inaturalist/INaturalistIOS/README.md

 We've just finished transitioning to cocoapods: `gem install cocoapods`, then `pod install`.

+You'll also need to copy `config.h.example` to `config.h` and fill in your details.

 That should get you set up for local development with the Simulator.
 If you want to test on actual devices you'll need to get a provisioning profile from Apple and configure the project to use it: https://developer.apple.com/ios/manage/overview/index.action.

 Roadmap